 To truly understand Cloud GPUs, you need to understand the mechanics behind the billing.

-Most users are surprised by their first bill not because of the GPU price, but because of the "hidden" variables that providers use to pad their margins.
+Some users are surprised by their first bill not because of the GPU price, but because of "hidden" fees that providers include to pad their margins.

 On-Demand vs. Spot Pricing